-The price of Pareto optimality was first considered by \citet{ElkindFaFl20}, and implicitly studied by \citet{Bullinger20}, in the context of fractional hedonic games, which are closely related to Schelling games.
-Since Pareto optimality is a fundamental notion in various settings, its price has also been studied in the context of social distance games~\cite{BalliuFlOl17} and fair division \cite{BeiLuMa19}.
+The price of Pareto optimality was first considered in the context of fractional hedonic games by \citet{ElkindFaFl20}, and was also implicitly studied by \citet{Bullinger20}.
+Since Pareto optimality is a fundamental notion in various settings, its price has also been studied in the context of social distance games~\citep{BalliuFlOl17} and fair division \citep{BeiLuMa19}.
 To the best of our knowledge, this is the first time that Pareto optimality is studied in Schelling's model.